richardvenneman/appsignal-docs/source/application/anomaly-detection/index.html.md

 title: "Anomaly detection"
 ---

-With Anomaly detection you can configure Triggers to send notifications when a metric value goes over, or dips below, a threshold.
+With [Anomaly detection](https://appsignal.com/redirect-to/app?to=alerts) you can configure Triggers to send notifications when a metric value goes over, or dips below, a threshold value.
 For example: When the error rate of an application goes over 5 % or free memory dips below 100MB.

 Anomaly detection works by detecting changes in metric values on a minutely basis.
-When a threshold condition is reached we will notify you of the new alert created by this event, and we'll notify you again when the situation no longer occurs.
+When a threshold condition is reached we will notify you of the newly alert created by this event, and we'll notify you again when the situation no longer occurs.

 Sometimes it's good to know immediately when a threshold is reached, at other times it may be good to wait a few minutes before alerting you.
 For this you can use [warm-ups and cooldowns](#warm-up-and-cooldown).